ngthu1995/troo/README.md

 7. Or Run server and client at the same time after installing _concurrently_ `$ npm run dev`

-8. App now running on localhost:3000
+8. App now running on

-##Running the tests
+## Running the tests

 Test Driven Development (TDD) is used throughout the application ultitlizing Mocha and Chai.
 Tests can be performed by running _npm test_ or _mocha_